Projects

 This project uses abductive reasoning based on ontological knowledge to explain ML system outcomes.
 It focuses on developing practical abduction algorithms for consequence-based procedures, extending the deductive reasoner ELK.
 The research aims to explicate and exploit hidden knowledge in learned systems, benefiting related projects by providing semantic domain knowledge. -

-Project Leads: Prof. Neumann (Computer Science), Jun.-Prof. Götz (Medicine)
+Project Leads: Prof. Neumann (Computer Science), Prof. Ropinski (Computer Science), Jun.-Prof. Götz (Medicine)

 Model Explanation